-Interests as a property developer or a close associate of a property developer close associate, in relation to a corporation or an individual, has the same meaning as it has in section 53 of the Electoral Funding Act 2018.
+Interests as a property developer or a close associate of a property developer property developer has the same meaning as it has in Division 7 of Part 3 of the Electoral Funding Act 2018.

 - 19. A person making a return under clause 2.21 of this code must disclose whether they were a property developer, or a close associate of a corporation that, or an individual who, is a property developer, on the return date. - 20.
 For the purposes of clause 19 of this schedule: